gabemcguire/gabemcguire.github.io/_pages/about.md

 ### FortunaMetrics

-I am the sole developer of FortunaMetrics, a stock trading journal aimed at providing a much better UI and being more affordable than existing solutions like TraderVue.
-The website features a dark theme and is built using Vue 3, Tailwind CSS, and Django.
-Key features include:
+I am the sole developer of FortunaMetrics, a stock trading journal aimed at providing unprecedented insights and analytics.

 - Customizable trading metrics
 - Ability to view metrics over custom time ranges